On the topological generation of exceptional groups by unipotent elements: Introduction

 \begin{remk} The previous corollary reveals that we can identify most cases where $\Delta$ is empty in Theorem \ref{t:main} just by considering the action of the relevant conjugacy class representatives on a suitable $kG$-module.
 Here we briefly recall that similar results for classical groups have been established in \cite{BGG2,Ger}, with respect to the natural module.

 Let $G$ be a simple algebraic group of classical type over an algebraically closed field $k$ of characteristic $p \geqs 0$ which is not algebraic over a finite field.
 Assume $p \ne 2$ if $G$ is of type $B_n$.
 Let $V$ be the natural module for $G$ and set $X = \mathcal{C}_1 \times \cdots \times \mathcal{C}_t$, where $t \geqs 2$ and each $\mathcal{C}_i = y_i^G$ is a non-central conjugacy class.
-Note that $C_V(G) = 0$ and thus $\Delta$ is empty if \eqref{e:di} holds.
-In \cite{Ger}, Gerhardt proves that if $G = {\rm SL}(V)$ and $\dim V \geqs 3$ then $\Delta$ is empty if and only if \eqref{e:di} holds, or if $t=2$ and both $y_1$ and $y_2$ have quadratic minimal polynomials on $V$ (if the latter property holds, then every composition factor of $G(x)$ on $V$ is at most $2$-dimensional for all $x \in X$).
+Note that $C_V(G) = 0$, which means that $\Delta$ is empty if \eqref{e:di} holds.
+In \cite{Ger}, Gerhardt proves that, if $G={\rm SL}(V)$ and $\dim V \geqs 3$, then $\Delta$ is empty if and only if either \eqref{e:di} holds, or $t=2$ and both $y_1$ and $y_2$ have quadratic minimal polynomials on $V$ (if the latter property holds, then for all $x \in X$, every composition factor of $G(x)$ on $V$ is at most $2$-dimensional).
 A similar result is proved for the groups ${\rm Sp}(V)$ and ${\rm SO}(V)$ in \cite{BGG2} under the assumption that the $y_i$ have prime order modulo $Z(G)$.
 The analysis of the latter groups is more complicated and several exceptions arise where $\Delta$ is empty and \eqref{e:di} does not hold for the natural module $V$ (see \cite[Tables 1,2]{BGG2}). \end{remk}

 We have noted that $\Delta$ is empty if the inequality in \eqref{e:di} is satisfied for a suitable $kG$-module $V$ with $C_V(G)=0$.
 In order to study the general case, let $\mathcal{M}$ be a complete set of representatives of the conjugacy classes of closed positive dimensional maximal subgroups of $G$.
-Then $\mathcal{M}$ is finite and the classification of the subgroups in $\mathcal{M}$ was completed by Liebeck and Seitz in \cite{LS04} (noting the existence of an additional subgroup $H = F_4$ in $\mathcal{M}$, which arises when $(G,p) = (E_8,3)$; see \cite{CST}).
+Then $\mathcal{M}$ is finite and the classification of the subgroups in $\mathcal{M}$ was completed by Liebeck and Seitz in \cite{LS04} (modulo the existence of an additional subgroup $H = F_4$ in $\mathcal{M}$, which arises when $(G,p) = (E_8,3)$; see \cite{CST}).
 Following \cite{BGG1}, set